danielrosehill/LLM-Evaluation-Prompts/README.md

 ## Purpose
 The purpose of this repository is to gather together a curated collection of prompts for conducting controlled experiments aimed at **comparing and evaluating the efficacy of different large language models (LLMs)**, including fine-tuned models, for specific use-cases.
 These prompts are designed to facilitate targeted testing and help determine which models are most effective in performing certain tasks.

+## Notes

+Some of the prompts are prompts that were captured using voice to text software (usually on my Android).
+Sometimes, these are marked as such but in other instances they're interspersed with other prompts.

+Important note: no effort (whatsoever) has been made to rewrite them for clarity (for example, fixing mixtranscribed words, adding punctuation).
+As dealing with typos and spotty speech to text performance is an essential attribute of multimodal LLMs performing in the real imperfect world, I thought it was better to keep these prompts in their unedited format for more realistic evaluation when trying to compare the efficacy of various models.

 ## Structure

 `Eval-Prompts` - Prompts I've earmarked for evaluation purposes.